MetaKt/StudyMate/README.md

 Similar to as User Profile, a group name and description can be changed according to the group members' satisfaction and desire, as long as it is not offending to other users in the community.
 However, only the group leader is capable of doing so.

 ![StudyMate_UseCase-UseCase_Admin](https://github.com/MetaKt/StudyMate/assets/131533232/5c6ebfdd-5fa1-4910-afb0-d5ce1e50437a)
-<p align = "center"> Figure 4.2.1 UseCase Diagram for Admin </p>
+<p align = "center"> Figure 3.1.2 UseCase Diagram for Admin </p>

-The Diagram above, Figure 4.2.1, is the Use Case Diagram for the Administrator, representing all the actions an admin can perform in the StudyMate platform: Check Profile, Check Post, Check Library Resources, User/Group Management, Detect Inappropriate Behaviour, Click Help, and Send Report.
+The Diagram above, Figure Figure 3.1.2, is the Use Case Diagram for the Administrator, representing all the actions an admin can perform in the StudyMate platform: Check Profile, Check Post, Check Library Resources, User/Group Management, Detect Inappropriate Behaviour, Click Help, and Send Report.

 **Check Profile**